manussekhar/German_Notes/Grammatik/Conjugation/Sein Verb.md

 *Wo sind die Bücher* - Where are the books ?
-*Das sind die Bücher* - Those are the books
+*Das sind die Bücher* - Here are the books